 Day students who are serving restriction are expected to remain off campus on Saturday after Saturday classes have ended or any sports requirements have concluded.
-Day students are expected to come to campus on Sunday for Time Back work detail.
+Day students are expected to come to campus on Sunday for Time Back work detail or to make arrangements to serve Time Back at another time through the Dean's office.